-- Design Exceptions for Bridge Width, Structural Capacity, Horizontal Clearance and Vertical Clearance impacting Category 1 and 2 structures. - Design Variations for Bridge Width, Structural Capacity, Horizontal Clearance and Vertical Clearance impacting Category 2 structures. - Design Variations for Structural Capacity due to deficient load ratings impacting both Category 1 and 2 structures - Authority for approval of Design Exceptions and Variations for Bridge Width, Horizontal Clearance and Vertical Clearance on Florida Turnpike facilities has been delegated to the Turnpike Design Engineer by the State Structures Design Engineer.
+- Design Exceptions for Bridge Width, Structural Capacity of bridges, Horizontal Clearance and Vertical Clearance impacting Category 1 and 2 structures. - Design Variations for Bridge Width, Structural Capacity of bridges, Horizontal Clearance and Vertical Clearance impacting Category 2 structures. - Design Variations for Structural Capacity due to deficient load ratings impacting both Category 1 and 2 bridge structures - Authority for approval of Design Exceptions and Design Variations for Bridge Width, Horizontal Clearance and Vertical Clearance on Florida Turnpike facilities has been delegated to the Turnpike Design Engineer by the State Structures Design Engineer. - Design Variations for Traffic Railing impacting Category 1 and 2 bridge structures.